mdesmartin/so_long/README.md

 - Player interaction: The game allows players to control a character within the maze, moving in cardinal directions and interacting with objects.
 - Collision detection: So_Long incorporates collision detection to prevent the player from passing through walls or other impassable objects.
 - Object collection: The player's goal is to collect objects within the maze, which may grant points or unlock certain game elements.
-- Enemy behavior: The game may include enemies or obstacles that move according to predefined patterns, requiring the player to avoid or outmaneuver them.

-By working on So_Long, you will gain hands-on experience in game development concepts, including graphics rendering, user input handling, collision detection, and basic game logic.
-It provides an opportunity to apply programming skills in a creative and interactive context, allowing you to explore the fundamentals of game design.
+*"By working on So_Long, you will gain hands-on experience in game development concepts, including graphics rendering, user input handling, collision detection, and basic game logic.
+It provides an opportunity to apply programming skills in a creative and interactive context, allowing you to explore the fundamentals of game design."*

 **Note:** This project was developed as part of the 42 school curriculum and should be considered a learning exercise rather than a fully-featured commercial game.